Mulan (1998 film): Home media

 The film was first released on VHS on February 2, 1999, as part of the Walt Disney Masterpiece Collection lineup.
 Mulan was released on DVD on November 9, 1999, as a Walt Disney Limited Issue for a limited sixty-day time period before going into moratorium.
 On February 1, 2000, it was re-released on VHS and DVD as part of the Walt Disney Gold Classic Collection lineup.
 The VHS and DVD were accompanied by two music videos of "Reflection" and "True to Your Heart" while the DVD additionally contained the theatrical trailer and character artwork.
 The Gold Collection release was returned into the Disney Vault on January 31, 2002.
 On October 26, 2004, Walt Disney Home Entertainment re-released a restored print of Mulan on VHS and as a 2-disc Special Edition DVD.

 In March 2013, Walt Disney Studios Home Entertainment released Mulan and Mulan II on Blu-ray and DVD to coincide with the film's 15th anniversary.

 In September 2017, Mulan became available to Netflix users through their streaming service.
 In November 2019, Mulan became available for streaming on Disney+.
 A year later, Mulan was released on 4K Blu-ray.

 Reception

 Box office

 Mulan grossed $22.8 million in its opening weekend, ranking second behind The X-Files.
+For its second weekend, it remained in the number two spot behind another Eddie Murphy film, Dr. Dolittle, collecting $17 million and outgrossing fourth place newcomer Out of Sight.
 It went on to gross $120 million in the United States and Canada combined, and $304 million worldwide, making it the second-highest grossing family film of the year, behind A Bug's Life, and the seventh-highest-grossing film of the year overall.
 While Mulan domestically out-grossed the two Disney animated films which had preceded it, The Hunchback of Notre Dame and Hercules, its box office returns failed to match those of the Disney films from the first half of the Renaissance such as Beauty and the Beast, Aladdin, and The Lion King.
 Internationally, its highest grossing releases included those in the United Kingdom ($14.6 million) and France ($10.2 million).